remix-run/react-router/README.md

 [2.x docs](https://github.com/ReactTraining/react-router/blob/v2.8.1/docs)

+## Changes

+Detailed release notes for a given version can be found [on our releases page](https://github.com/ReactTraining/react-router/releases).

+For change notes prior to version 4, please see [the CHANGES.md file](https://github.com/ReactTraining/react-router/blob/8365d4b2e91084265a1da7de911766169fb9e96e/CHANGES.md).

 ## Packages

 This repository is a monorepo that we manage using [Lerna](https://github.com/lerna/lerna).
 That means that we actually publish [several packages](/packages) to npm from the same codebase, including: